SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/configure-syskit-point-on-premises.md

 The default URL for the web interface of SysKit Point is set to `https://fully-qualified-domain-name` and port to `443`.
 You can customize these values as you wish at any point in time, but make sure to also configure your DNS for the customized URL to correctly resolve the target address.

-Use this URL to log in to the SysKit Point web interface from the web browser of your choice.
+Use this URL to log in to the SysKit Point web interface by using the [supported browsers](../../requirements/system-requirements.md#supported-browsers).

 #### SSL Certificates

 Choose the certificate type to ensure a secure connection between SysKit Point machine and web interface in the browser:

 * **Import SSL certificate** – recommended for the production usage and it needs to be created by the end-user/customer.
 Learn how to [configure the SSL certificate here.](../../common-tasks/configure-ssl-certificate.md)
-* **Use self-signed certificate** – this is a certificate provided automatically by SysKit, and will work for testing purposes.
+* **Use self-signed certificate** – this is a certificate provided automatically by SysKit Point, and will work for testing purposes.
 Since this certificate is not signed by a certification authority, you will receive security warnings when you try to open the web application in the browser from other machines \(other than the one where SysKit Point is installed\).

+**If you decide to configure SysKit Point web-app be reachable from the public internet**, **the following is recommended**:

+* **Use a Custom Domain mapped to SysKit Point Web App**; for example, `https://point.mycustomdomain.com`
+* **Use an SSL certificate obtained from a publicly trusted SSL certificate provider**

+When using such setup, make sure to:

+* **Associate the SSL certificate with the custom domain used in the SysKit Point Web App URL**
+* **Add a public DNS A record on your custom domain pointing to Windows Server public IP address**

+**When configuring SysKit Point to be used inside your company or in a test environment**, you can use:

+* **FQDN of the Windows Server as SysKit Point Web App URL**; for example, `https://pointserver.contoso.com`
+* **Internally-signed certificate or Self-signed certificate created by SysKit Point**

+{% hint style="success" %}
+**When configuring**, SysKit Point will, by default, automatically set up the **Web App URL** and the **Self-signed certificate** so there is no additional configuration needed on your side.
+{% endhint %}

+{% hint style="warning" %}
+**Please note!**
+**Self-signed certificates are by default not publicly trusted**; therefore, your connection to Point application may be marked as not private in the browser when accessing SysKit Point URL.
+{% endhint %}

 ### Finish